-As previously discussed, the council understands that Gypsies and Travellers living within bricks and mortar accommodation may form part of future site demand, with an aspiration to move onto sites.
+As previously discussed, the council understands that Gypsies and Travellers living within bricks and mortar accommodation may form part of future site demands with an aspiration to move onto sites.

-However, in accordance with current planning guidance10, when assessing the needs of housed Gypsies and Travellers, the council should also be seeking to 'identify the ways in which housing may be made to work better for them, and made more attractive to Gypsies and Travellers in general' (Gypsy and Traveller Accommodation Needs Assessments Guidance, DCLG, 2007, Para 26).
+However, in accordance with current planning guidance, when assessing the needs of housed Gypsies and Travellers, the council should also be seeking to 'identify the ways in which housing may be made to work better for them, and made more attractive to Gypsies and Travellers in general' (Gypsy and Traveller Accommodation Needs Assessments Guidance, DCLG, 2007, Para 26).

-Central government has also stated that this could be an appropriate strategy for reducing the numbers who leave or wish to leave housing for sites, and moreover, encourage households on unauthorised sites to move into bricks and mortar accommodation.
+Central government has also stated that this could be an appropriate strategy for reducing the numbers who leave or wish to leave housing for sites and encourage households on unauthorised sites to move into bricks and mortar accommodation.

-Therefore, the council will continue to seek the opinion of the GTTS community in relation to how far alterations to their current bricks and mortar accommodation would make their accommodation more suitable.
-This may include measures such as space for parking touring caravans (this question was asked in the 'needs' questionnaire, see Appendix B).
+Therefore, the council will continue to seek the opinion of the GTTS community in relation to how far alterations to their current bricks and mortar accommodation would make their accommodation more suitable, such as space for parking touring caravans (please note that this question has already been asked in the Second questionnaire, see Appendix B).

-10 See Gypsy and Traveller Accommodation Needs Assessments Guidance, 2007, DCLG, Para 26 and 76.
+&lt;sup>9 See Gypsy and Traveller Accommodation Needs Assessments Guidance, 2007, DCLG, Para 26 and 76.